jingyanw/recursive-refinement/README.md

 This is the source code for training and evaluating the hierarchical detection model with recursive refinement module.

-If you run into any problems using the code, please file an issue, or contact [Jingyan Wang](mailto:jingyanw@cs.cmu.edu).
+The code is tested with MATLAB R2016b.
+If you run into any problems, please file an issue, or contact [Jingyan Wang](mailto:jingyanw@cs.cmu.edu).
 ## Installation
 1. Clone the repo:
 ```Shell